scalatest/scalatest/README.md

 [![Sponsor ScalaTest](https://img.shields.io/badge/sponsor-scalatest-ff69b4?logo=github-sponsors)](https://github.com/sponsors/scalatest)

-ScalaTest has been helping Scala developers write expressive and reliable tests for over a decade.
-If you or your company rely on ScalaTest, please consider supporting its continued development.

-Your sponsorship helps us:
-- Add new features like built-in generators and better DSLs
-- Maintain compatibility with Scala 2, Scala 3, Scala.js, and Scala Native
-- Improve documentation, tooling, and test ergonomics
-- Ensure timely issue triage and pull request reviews
+ScalaTest has been a cornerstone of testing in the Scala ecosystem for over 17 years.
+It’s trusted by countless developers and teams to write expressive, flexible, and robust tests.
+We’ve always believed in keeping ScalaTest free and open source, but maintaining a tool used so widely takes time, care, and ongoing effort.

+If ScalaTest has saved you time, helped you ship better software, or become a key part of your development workflow, please consider supporting our work.
+Your sponsorship helps us dedicate time to fixing bugs, improving documentation, adding new features, and keeping ScalaTest reliable for the entire community.

-👉 [Become a sponsor for ScalaTest](https://github.com/sponsors/scalatest) to help keep Scala’s most trusted testing library thriving!
+👉 [Become a sponsor for ScalaTest](https://github.com/sponsors/scalatest) to help keep Scala’s most widely used testing library thriving!

 Using ScalaTest
 ---------------